anshumanSathua/anshumanSathua/README.md

 ![Banner](https://pbs.twimg.com/profile_banners/1413889697659584514/1641570849/1500x500)

-### Hi there 👋
+### Hey there!👋

-I'm Anshu from India, and i really enjoy learning new things about tech in general.
-Currently i'm working on starting my career in tech.
-I've some prior knowledge in programing and i'm documenting rest of th journy on twitter.
-You can check out my twitter at twitter.com/i_m_anshu_.
-After that i want to get into devlopment and contribute to the open source.
+I'm Anshuman Sathua a developer.
+I really enjoy learning new things about tech in general.
+I like how people are doing such amazing works in tech & someday i wanna be like those people.
+Thanks for dropping by have a good day

-Skills: C++/HTML/CSS
+Skills: C++/HTML/CSS/JavaScript

 - 🌱 I’m currently learning Web Devlopment
 - 🏆 future goal is to get into opensource communities and explore things that i'm passionate about.